• Skip to primary navigation

 • molasses, specifically Fancy molasses or baking molasses.
 Do not use blackstrap molasses, which may be too bitter for this recipe

-• large eggs, don't use smaller eggs because your cookie dough may be too dry and your cookies won't spread enough, but don't use extra large eggs because they could cause the cookie dough to puff too much as it bakes, leading to a more cake-y cookie
+• large eggs—don't use smaller eggs because your cookie dough may be too dry, leading to cookies that don't spread at all in the oven, and don't use extra large eggs which might make the dough too wet and loose causing the cookies to puff and spread too much

 • all-purpose flour is needed to bind all the ingredients together and give the cookies structure, contributing to the chewiness of the cookies as well.
 If you don't use enough flour, your cookies may spread too much as they bake